Bira/octopus-carnival/_drafts/wir-neverwinter-enclave.md

 and punishing one of his underlings to get things to simmer back down for a while.

-The discontent aimed at New Neverwinter goes beyond just complaints about taxing or policing, too.
-Those brave holdouts and their descendants are upset at the "newcomer" who waltzed in and claimed credit for a lot of what they did over those decades.
+The discontent aimed at New Neverwinter goes beyond just complaints about taxes or policing.
+Those brave holdouts and their descendants are upset at the "newcomer" who waltzed in and claimed credit for a lot of what they did over the past decades.
 Before Neverember arrived, it was them who kept the city minimally habitable, and it was them who crewed the Wall that separates it from the Chasm and its endless outpour of monsters.
-The Sons of Alagondar see him as a foreign occupier and call him Lord Pretender.
+The Sons of Alagondar in particular see him as a foreign occupier and call him Lord Pretender.
 If your PCs want to brawl with a guard patrol, saying those words within earshot of them is the best way to do so.

 ### The Hall of Justice